 Chocolate Marshmallow Pie

-When the chocolate mixture is room temperature, stir in the rum and vanilla.
+- When the chocolate mixture is room temperature, stir in the rum and vanilla.
 Whip 1 cup of cream and fold it into the chocolate mixture.
-Pour it in the pie shell and chill for 6 hours or more.
-Mine was better set by Day 2, but I could cut it 6 hours later.

-Before serving, whip the remaining whipped cream and sweeten with the powdered sugar and vanilla.
+- Before serving, whip the remaining 1 cup of cream and sweeten with the powdered sugar (start with 3 T., but add more to taste if desired) and vanilla.
 Spread over pie.
-Garnish with extra cocoa powder if desired.
+Garnish with extra cocoa powder.

 judya says